gvegayon/appliedsnar/docs/03-week-1-sns-study.md

 ### Creating a unique id for each participant

 Now suppose that we want to create a unique id using the school and photo id.
-In this case, since both variables are numeric, a good way of doing it is to encode the id such that, for example, the last three `x` numbers are the photoid and the first ones are the school id.
-To do this we need to take into account the range of the variables.
-Here, `photoid` has the following range:
+In this case, since both variables are numeric, a good way of doing it is to encode the id.
+For example, the last three numbers are the photoid and the first ones are the school id.
+To do this, we need to take into account the range of the variables:

 ```r